Introduction to PSCI 3200

 Data Assignments

-• You will be required to submit your own code and write-up
+• For assignments where you are required to submit something, you will be required to submit your own code and write-up.

 Final Project